 Whether you like trees, maritime history, seafood, salty sailors, or wild blueberries, you're sure to find something in Maine for you.
 Check it out, and you just may end up making this state your "Maine" squeeze.

-Apartment List has released results for Maine from the second annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released Maine’s results from the third annual Apartment List Renter Satisfaction Survey.
+This survey, which drew on responses from over 45,000 renters, provides insight on what states and cities must do to meet the needs of 111 million American renters nationwide.

 Key findings in Maine include the following: